CristianAbrante/NutritionalCalculator/README.md

 ## Usage

 This gem allows users to calculate the current nutritional value (KCal) of a certain Food.
 For doing this, when we create a `NutritionalCalculator::Food` object we specify the amount of proteins, carbohydrate and lipids of this food.
-And the class has a method called `getNutritionalValue()` which calculates the amount of KCals of the food.
+And the class has a method called `get_nutritional_value()` which calculates the amount of KCals of the food.

 ## Development